FarisAlduraibi/CS432-Project/README.md

 ## 📊 Objective

-Use machine learning to predict the final grade (**G3**) of students based on features like:
+Use machine learning to predict the final grade (G3) of students using all available features in the dataset, including academic records, demographics, and behavioral attributes.
-- Weekly study time
-- Class failures
-- Absences
-- Grades from the first two periods (G1 and G2)
+Categorical features were one-hot encoded to make them compatible with regression models.

 ---